Nick-Sigua/Election_Analytics_Sigua/Second_Blog_Economy.md

 **Fitting Prediction Models**

 Now we will proceed with creating prediction models.
-We will do these for each of the second quarter election year economic variables, running univariate linear regressions between the historic incumbet vote share data and the afromentioned economic data.
-To evaluate the predictive power of each model, we will consider a number of variables listed in the table below.
+We will do these for each of the second quarter election-year economic variables, running univariate linear regressions between such data and the historical incumbent vote share from 1948-2016.
+To evaluate the predictive power of each model, we will consider the variables listed in the table below.

 |  Model | Variable  | R-squared  | Mean Squared Error  | Leaving One Out Validation  | Cross Validation |
 |:-:|:-:|:-:|:-:|:-:|:-:|